-Is better for every organizations to participate with maximum 6 athletes for the individual competitions and least 3 athletes for the National Team competitions.
-The athletes that will have gotten the best three individual scores will be the winners of the individual world champion title respectively gold, silver and bronze.
-The National Team that will have gotten the best three average Team scores will be the winners of the National Team World Champion title respectively gold, silver and bronze.
+Is better for every organizations to participate with 3 athletes (plus 1 reserve) for the individual and National Team competitions, for each category.

+The athletes that will have gotten the best three individual scores will be the winners of the individual world champion title.

+The National Team that will have gotten the best three average Team scores will be the winners of the National Team World Champion title.